shukabh/PPRL/README.md

 The server cannot see the dataset of the client and cannot even know how many matches are made from its dataset.

 ## Output Privacy
 The client cannot see the attributes of single individuals or a very small number of individuals.
-The resuls are summary statistics and should not reveal any personal information.
+The results are summary statistics and should not reveal any personal information.

 ## Technique and threat model
-Input privacy is achieved by emplyoing homomorphic encryption.
+Input privacy is achieved by employing homomorphic encryption.
 For output privacy as there is a possiblity of client being malicous to extract individual values the server devises a subquery size protocol which makes sure that client's queries if they turn out to be smaller than a threshold will be rejected by the server.

 ## Project Example